SOUND CITY READING

 The dge sound is pronounced /j/.

 This chart shows the most common consonant digraphs and trigraphs.
-It also shows the soft sounds for the letters c and g.
+It also shows the "soft" sounds for the letters c and g when they are followed by the letters e, i, or y .
 The pictures are from A Sound Story About Audrey And Brad.
 Each picture in the story represents a specific sound.
 The sound pictures are used to help students remember the correct sound for each letter or letter pattern.
-You can hear the sound story read aloud in the audio section of this website.
-You can also hear the sounds for each of the individual sound pictures.
+You can hear part one of the sound story read aloud here.
+You can hear part two of the sound story read aloud here.
+These links can be found in the audio section of this website.
+In the audio section, you can also hear the sounds for each of the individual sound pictures.

-The second and third sounds for the ch pattern are taught at level five.
+The second and third sounds for the ch pattern are taught at level five, Advanced Phonics Patterns.
+Click here to hear these charts read aloud.

 Consonant Blends

 Sometimes two or three consonants appear side by side in words, and they all represent their regular sounds.
 These letter combinations are called consonant blends.
 They are not new phonetic patterns, because the letters have their usual sounds.
-However, it can be challenging to pronounce two or three consonant sounds one after the other.
-It takes time to learn to slide the sounds together smoothly.
+However, it can be challenging to pronounce two or three consonant sounds one after the other without a break.
+It takes time and practice to learn to slide the sounds together smoothly.
 For this reason, it is important for students to practice pronouncing the consonant blends by themselves and within words.
+This is essentially a speech exercise.
+With practice, students will be able to connect the visual images of the written consonant blends with the motor movements of the mouth that are required to pronounce each blend.
+They will learn to pronounce each blend automatically, without having to stop and think.

 Consonant blends can appear at the beginning or the end of words.
 Those that come at the end of words are taught first, because it is easier to pronounce a blend by adding it after a vowel sound.
-Blends that come at the beginning of words are taught afterwards, because pronouncing a consonant blend before a vowel is more challenging.
+Blends that come at the beginning of words are taught afterwards, because pronouncing a beginning consonant blend and connecting it to the vowel sound that follows is more challenging.

-These charts show the ending consonant blends and beginning consonant blends.
+These charts show the ending consonant blends and beginning consonant blends taught in Phonetic Words And Stories, Book 1.

 Two-Letter Consonant Patterns That Are Pronounced As One Sound